MP-EL/AI-belief_system/README.md

 # AI-belief_system

-run main.py and you will be prompted with 4 options:
+Run main.py and you will be prompted with 5 options:

 1: Attempt to add a new belief to the belief base if it passes logical entailment. <br />
 2: Check if a belief would pass logical entailment in the current knowledge base. <br />